Cleverly is MP for Braintree and until 2015 was GLA Member for Bexley. He thinks

 looking for the on-line version of the News Shopper and by

 would flop on to my doormat.
 I still get their daily email update and if a

 subject catches my eye I may click on the link but at the first sign of a screen

 obscuring advert or questionnaire I am off.
-I am not that interested in lost
+I am not that interested in lost dogs in Sutton.

 The Shopper is too often a scurrilous rag peddling unfounded rumour which is a reference to their report last year on my friend Councillor Danny Hackett.
 I’d not be surprised if there was a connection to his falling out with the Labour Party.
 Danny has shown me the text message trail which led to his name being dragged through the mud and they convinced me that I am right to keep my mobile number out of the public domain.
 That way it cannot be used by what in my youth were known as slags and village bikes who make late night pleas for their desires to be satisfied and become the ultimate in women scorned when turned down.